IvMatic/IvMatic/README.md

-I’m currently pursuing this through **AI interpretability** and **representation geometry**, studying how internal representations relate to reasoning in language models.
+I’m currently pursuing this through **AI interpretability** and **representation geometry**, studying how internal representations relate to reasoning and response correctness in language models.

 ## Current research